christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 Up until the First Council of Nicaea the title "Christ", or "Christian", referred to the Serapis Cult ("those who worship Serapis are, in fact, Christians, and those who call themselves bishops of Christ are, in fact, devotees of Serapis.".
 Source: The Letter of Hadrian to Servianus).

+Zalmoxis the Dacian Deity

+Zalmoxis (also spelled Salmoxis, Zalmoxis) is a divinity of the Getae (a Thracian tribe) and Dacians.
+According to Herodotus (Histories, Book 4, 93-96), Zalmoxis was a slave of Pythagoras who taught the doctrine of immortality.
+He then returned to his people and taught them that they would not die but go to a place where they would live in perpetual happiness.
+To prove his doctrine, he hid in an underground chamber for three years and then reappeared (resurrection), thus convincing the Getae of the truth of his teachings.

+Zalmoxis was another name of Sabazius, the Thracian version of Zeus.
+Also, Zalmoxis, or Zalmox or Zalmos, can also be pronounced Salmos which is very close to the Aramaic and Hebrew pronunciation of Solomon.

+The capital of the Dacians was called "Sarmizegetusa" (Sarmatian fortress) which contains sar (king).
+Bosphoran kings names listed in subsequent chapters contain "RH" which is a Dacian trademark.
+Latin was also the original language of the Dacians and it was high-noble Aryan; German mixed the middle language (proto Latin) with degenerated old Gothic.
+The Dacians were likely a descendant of the Alani (Aryans) who were the Scythian royal house that controlled a Eurasian empire through proxy states.

 Zoroaster the Persian Deity

 Miraculous birth (His glory (xvarenah) entered his mother at birth).
 Temptation in wilderness (resisted the demon Buiti for 40 days).
 Transfiguration (experienced visions of Ahura Mazda), crucifixion symbolism (tradition says he was murdered at altar while praying).
 Resurrection belief (Zoroastrianism has strong resurrection theology).